julienreszka/toggle-css-chrome-extension/README.md

 ## Known Issues

-- Going to scroll previous scroll position doesn't work correctly on pages with infinite scroll
+- Going to previous scroll position doesn't work correctly on pages with infinite scroll